What is PBL?

 In Project Based Learning, teachers make learning come alive for students.

-As a result, students develop deep content knowledge as well as critical thinking, creativity, and communication skills in the context of doing an authentic, meaningful project.
+As a result, students develop deep content knowledge as well as critical thinking, collaboration, creativity, and communication skills.
 Project Based Learning unleashes a contagious, creative energy among students and teachers.

 Project Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.